Skip to main content

 Similarly, the proactive use of Anastrozole is based on an understanding of peripheral aromatization.
 Adipose tissue is a primary site of aromatase activity.
 In men with higher body fat percentages, the conversion of testosterone to estradiol is accelerated, potentially disrupting the optimal androgen-to-estrogen ratio critical for libido, mood, and cardiovascular health.

-A personalized protocol uses baseline and serum estradiol levels to determine the appropriate starting dose of Anastrozole, preventing side effects before they manifest.
+A personalized protocol uses baseline body composition and serum estradiol levels to determine the appropriate starting dose of Anastrozole, preventing side effects before they manifest.
 This is a preventative, systems-based approach, contrasted with the reactive model of addressing side effects only after they become clinically significant.

 Advanced personalized protocols operate on the principle of systemic regulation, modulating feedback loops and metabolic pathways to restore the body’s innate homeostatic capabilities.